 Because this is the intended use of a structured settlement, most banks will not accept a structured settlement as collateral for a loan.

-What About Using the Structured Settlement as Proof of Income?
+What About Using the Structured Settlement As Proof of Income?

 You can get proof of your structured settlement income from the administrator at the company that is making the payments to you.
 You can also show bank deposits of past structured settlement payments.
-The bank or mortgage company may consider these when reviewing whether to give you a mortgage.
+The bank or mortgage company may consider these when determining whether to give you a mortgage.